jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V1/README.md

 3. Then start training your own dataset

 ## Predicting tutorial
-1. Firstly, run final_system.py
+1. Firstly, setup your camera and connect the cable
-2. Secoondly, run cam_UI_v2.py
+2. Secoondly, run final_system.py
+3. Thirdly, run cam_UI_v2.py

 ## Other file function introduction
 1. final_module.py: all of algorithms are in this file